uzh/z-pool-tool/doc/ARCHITECTURE.md

 #### Consequences
 - Use [HTMX](https://htmx.org/) where sensible to implement dynamic parts without maintaining JavaScript
-- Z-Pool can only offer basic interactive & dynamic elements
+- Pool Tool can only offer basic interactive & dynamic elements
 - Adding complex interactive features might justify the use of an SPA
 - There is no JavaScript to maintain